- Download our Moving to Angola Guide (PDF)

 Terrorism and conflict in Angola

-The Cabinda province, located in the north of Angola, is disputed territory, with a group known as the Front for the Liberation of the Enclave of Cabinda (FLEC) being active in the area.
+The Cabinda province, located in the north of Angola, is a disputed territory, with a group known as the Front for the Liberation of the Enclave of Cabinda (FLEC) being active in the area.
 In the past, they have been involved in the kidnapping and killing of foreigners.
 Although there have been no recent significant incidents in the region, a number of foreign governments advise their nationals against travelling to the Cabinda province as a precaution, although Cabinda city is considered safe enough to visit.

 With the exception of Cabinda, the threat of terrorism and conflict in Angola is low.

 Protests in Angola

 Protests and demonstrations take place occasionally in Angola.
 Despite the country's oil wealth, most people live in poor conditions, and these have been catalysts for protests.
 It's best to avoid political gatherings and keep abreast of the latest developments.

 Road safety in Angola